-At Poulton Lancelyn we value the role parents and carers can play to work together in partnership.
+At Poulton Lancelyn we value a strong partnership with parents and carers to support their child's development.

 All parents have an important role to play in the education of their child.
 We actively encourage partnership with parents and carers and develop their involvement by:

-- Inviting parents to a welcome evening prior to their child starting school - The children have the opportunity to spend time with their teacher before starting school during transfer sessions. - Staff, make visits to the pre-school settings to meet the children and talk to the staff about the learning and the needs of each child. - Ensuring all parents know who their child's key worker is, via a letter on their child's first day. - Encouraging parents to make contributions to children's online learning journals, where you can celebrate your child's learning and 'wow' moments. - Having an open door policy where we can discuss concerns or important information that be relevant to children's learning and development - Providing access to information about the curriculum and routines through curriculum information and the school website, F2 newsletters, Twitter and keeping parents informed about their child's progress and achievements at parent's evenings and end of year reports. - Arrange activities and visits throughout the school year which encourages positive collaboration between children, school and parents. - Parents are invited to curriculum workshops e.g. Maths and Phonics to help them support their child at home.
+- Inviting parents to a welcome evening prior to their child starting F1/F2 - The children have the opportunity to spend time with their teacher/key worker before starting school/nursery during transfer sessions - EYFS lead makes visits to the pre-school settings to meet the children and talk to the staff about the learning and the needs of each child before they start F2 - Having an open-door policy where we can discuss concerns or important information that may be relevant to children's learning and development - Providing access to information about the curriculum and routines the school website, school newsletters, week ahead emails, Seesaw and Twitter - Parents informed about their child's progress and achievements through settling in phone calls, parents' evenings and end of year reports - Arrange activities and visits throughout the school year that encourage a positive collaboration between children, school and parents. - Parents of children in F2 are invited to curriculum workshops to help them support their child at home.